 Units of work are informed by the National Curriculum and are sensitive to children’s interests and popular culture.
 The curriculum at Elburton is planned to ensure that the learning of skills is progressive and builds upon previous knowledge.
 High quality learning is developed through engagement in designing, making, and evaluative activities, alongside appropriate vocabulary and technical knowledge.

 Design and technology is taught in three half termly blocks throughout the academic year and involves a variety of creative and practical activities.
 These provide many opportunities for the development of the skills, knowledge and understanding needed in the process of designing and making.
 The children learn about real life structures and explore specific examples.

 Links to other curriculum areas, in particular science and computing, are specifically planned for within the subject mapping.
 The school’s dynamic design and technology curriculum is supported by an extensive range of resources, which are used to support children’s exposure and confidence with the range of different aspects of design.
 Planning is informed by and aligned with the national curriculum.
-Staff are supported through the access to the additional resources, ‘Kapow’ and ‘Project on a Page’.
+Staff are supported through the access to the Kapow scheme.

 The design and technology curriculum at Elburton contributes to children’s creativity, culture and well-being.
 Children review and evaluate at the start of each lesson to embed and refresh key concepts, this supports the children’s pedagogy and empowers them to be confident to make mistakes in their learning, become resourceful, innovative, and enterprising.
 Completed design projects and evidence of the design journey within books supports this.
 Through the evaluation of designs, alongside emphasis placed on the development of questioning pupils learn to think more critically, weigh up evidence and develop their own judgements and ideas.
 This is supported through the creative outcomes and classroom displays which demonstrate the children’s achievements.